brookefelsheim/bios-611-project/README.md

 ## Source data
 The data used in this analysis come from the United Nations Statistics Division (UNSD) / United Nations Environment Programme (UNEP) Questionairre on Environment Statistics and were downloaded via Kaggle: https://www.kaggle.com/ruchi798/global-environmental-indicators (last updated June 5, 2021).
 This dataset contains many types of environmental indicators, including:

 	* Air and Climate
 	* Biodiversity
 	* Energy and Minerals
 	* Forest
 	* Governance
 	* Inland Water Resources
 	* Land and Agriculture
 	* Marine and Coastal Areas
 	* Natural Disasters
 	* Waste

+This environmental indicator data is available for many different countries.

 ## Usage
 To run the analysis, you will need to have Docker installed (https://docs.docker.com/get-docker/) as well as the ability to run Docker as your current user.